 - Click Apply.

-If you have now made these changes in your tutorial project, you can see how it will work by pretending you will import an additional run:
+If you have now made these changes in your tutorial project, you can see how it will work by starting to import an additional run:

 - Click Import Data.